ADACS-Australia/mwa_trigger/docs/prop_api/prop_api_models.rst

    proposal_model
    telescope_settings_model
-   source_settings_model
+   proposal_settings_children
    other_models

 1. :doc:`ProposalSettings <proposal_model>`

-   Stores settings related to proposals, including methods for determining observation worthiness and triggering observations.
+   Parent class for proposals which hold parameters and methods for determining observation worthiness and triggering observations.

 2. :doc:`TelescopeSettings <telescope_settings_model>`

    Manages the configuration of telescopes, storing telescope-related parameters and data.

-3. :doc:`SourceSettings <source_settings_model>`
+3. :doc:`Proposal Settings Children Classes <proposal_settings_children>`

-   Defines settings for sources being observed, including logic for determining observation worthiness and triggering observations based on telescope type.
+   Defines actual proposal settings for parameters and methods including logic for determining observation worthiness and triggering observations based on telescope type.

 4. :doc:`Other Models <other_models>`